microsoft/only_train_once/README.md

 In the following months, technical report of HESSO optimizer associated with new optimization techniques and tutorials will be released.

-This repo will be moved underneath microsoft open-source affiliation once a formal dev team is established.

 ## Publications

 Please find our series of works and [bibtexs](https://github.com/tianyic/only_train_once?tab=readme-ov-file#citation) for kind citations.